Updated: December 6, 2009

-The WordPress TextMate Bundle is, well, a TextMate bundle built with the sole purpose of reducing the amount of times we have to dig around the WordPress core to look up the little things that we work with every day.
+The WordPress TextMate Bundle is a TextMate bundle built with the sole purpose of reducing the amount of time spent digging around the WordPress core to look up the little things that we work with every day.

 The plugin features auto-completion of WordPress functions, snippets for common sections of code, and templates for WordPress components.
-We even snuck in function completion for Carrington template framework functions.
-We’re always making improvements as we find more that we want covered by the plugin (like WordPress MU support, coming soon).
+We even snuck in function completion for the Carrington theme framework functions.
+We’re always making improvements as we find more that we want covered by the plugin (merged from WordPress MU with the WordPress 3.0 code base consolidation).

 Features